Human Research Ethics Committee (HREC)

 Reporting individual or a series of cases is an important mechanism by which to inform peers of novel or noteworthy clinical phenomena, suggest directions for future research and provide an opportunity for early career medical staff to participate in academia.

 There is no consistency in the approach to case reporting within Australia with many institutions providing exemptions, alternate or no pathways for review or approval.
-Case reports provide detail on the treatment, disease or other clinical phenomena related to the care of individuals within the Sir Charles Gairdner Osborne Park Health Care Group.
+Case reports provide detail on the treatment, disease or other clinical phenomena related to the care of individuals within SCGOPHCG.
 As such, the SCGOPHCG feel that a review is warranted to ensure that such reports align with the requirement of the National Statement on Ethical Conduct in Human Research and the hospitals policy and legislative obligations.
-Activity which is eligible for review as a case report or series is considered via a non-HREC process through Quality Improvement (QI).
+Activity which is eligible for review as a case report or series is considered via a non-HREC process through Quality Improvement.

-Please visit the SCGOPHCG SQP Quality Improvement SharePoint page (staff only access)
+For further information visit the SCGOPHCG Quality Improvement page (internal staff only).

-Where consent cannot be obtained, guidance must be sought from the WA Health Central HREC, HREC@health.wa.gov.au.
+Where consent cannot be obtained, guidance must be sought from HREC@health.wa.gov.au.